 But with digital jpeg picture is somewhat different, everyone knows how easy is to do copy-paste or download a digital image.
 So it is not unusual that people were telling (and some still are) how everyone who is buying an NFT is wasting their time because it is downloadable.

 Well, they were wrong.
 NFT is not just any image from the internet, because in order for some digital image to be NFT, there must be a proof of authenticity, proof of ownership and origin, just like the picture of Mona Lisa has it.

-When you buy a painting made by a famous artist that died like Leonardo Da Vinci, you have some certificate for it which says that it is a Leonardo Da Vinci’s painting, because some art historian, a forensic scientist, validated that it is indeed a image of Van Gogh, and there is some institution that guarantees that
+When you buy a painting made by a famous artist that died like Leonardo Da Vinci, you have some certificate for it which says that it is a Da Vinci’s painting, because some art historian, a forensic scientist, validated that it is indeed a image of Da Vinci, and there is some institution that guarantees that

 1) it was really painted by Leonardo Da Vinci